Breed Street Shul: Former rabbis

-Osher Zilberstein (1888–1973), a noted Torah scholar, was a tenth generation rabbi from Mezritch, Ukraine.
+Osher Zilberstein, a noted Torah scholar, was a tenth generation rabbi from Mezritch, Ukraine.
 In 1935 he assumed the rabbinical position as the rabbi of the Breed Street Shul, also known by the name Talmud Torah Los Angeles.
 Rabbi Zilberstein was instrumental in the opening of an Orthodox day school, Yeshivas HaMaarav.
 He was buried at Home of Peace Cemetery in East Los Angeles, California.
 His Yartzeit is 14 Shvat (5733) and his father's name was Rabbi Yisroel Aharon Zilberstein.
-He was born in the Ukraine, immigrated to Winnipeg, Canada in 1924, and moved to Los Angeles in 1935.
+He was born in Ukraine, immigrated to Winnipeg, Canada in 1924, and moved to Los Angeles in 1935.